-When Your Child's ADHD Affects Your Relationship
+When Your Child's ADHD Affects You as a Couple

-6. Keep adjusting.
-"You have to learn to adjust," Dickson says.
+Be adaptable.
 You have to learn to live with your child's ADHD diagnosis and learn to work around it in ways that are right for your child, and for your partner.